ChillHubCore/e-Vision-admin-panel/README.md

 The e-Vision Admin Panel is designed to meet the diverse needs of e-commerce businesses, providing a user-friendly interface and powerful features to streamline operations and drive growth.

-For more information and detailed documentation, please refer to the [e-Vision Admin Panel README](/c:/Users/south/Documents/github-repos/e-Vision-admin-panel/README.md).
+For more information and detailed documentation, please refer to the [e-Vision Admin Panel DOC( in-progress )]

 ## Additional Features